z-four/Gatti/README.md

      ...

-     //Detach cursor from the sreen
+     //Detach cursor from the screen
      Gatti.detach(from: self)
  }
 ```